steemit/devportal/_tutorials-recipes/account-creation-process.md

 ]
 ```

-You can follow this [tutorial](https://github.com/steemit/devportal-tutorials-js/tree/master/tutorials/26_create_account) to see working code of how to create accounts.
+You can follow this [tutorial](https://github.com/steemit/devportal-tutorials-js/tree/master/tutorials/26_create_account) to see a working example of how to create accounts.